ssardina-research/nugat-0.6.0/README.md

 the strategy found, if any, will be printed.

+## COPYRIGHT ##

+NuGaT version is licensed under the GNU Lesser General Public License (LGPL in short) as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+File LGPL-2.1 contains a copy of the License.
+For license information on Lily see its documentation.

 ## CONTACT ##

+This port of NuGAT compatible with NuSMV 2.6.0 was done by:

 * Sebastian Sardina - ssardina@gmail.com
 * Lorenzo Dibenedetto - lorenzodibenedetto90@gmail.com
 * Nitin Yadav - nitin.yadav@rmit.edu.au